Class Reunion FAQs

 What is the Alumni Director's role in my reunion?

 The Alumni Director facilitates the relationship between La Salle and the class which is holding a reunion.
 The Alumni Director generates the mailing list and oversees the ticket funds for the reunion.
-In addition, the Alumni Director is a helpful source for knowledge about local caterers, dates to hold the reunion and locations for your reunion.
+In addition, the Alumni Director can help with purchasing, dates to hold the reunion, and locations for your reunion.

-What supplies and/or support staff are available to those who put on my reunion?
+What supplies are available to those who plan our reunion?

 La Salle has tables, chairs, decorations, a small sound system, and a full kitchen to help support your reunion.

 Who should I contact to kick-off reunion planning for my class?